 In 2011, Grad ID collaborated with Pasadena City College’s product design program in an experiment to partner private and public education.
 The project began with teaming a community college student with graduate level students on each Formula e team.
 This fostered “mentor/mentee” relationships between the student participants and elevated their learning experiences beyond typical classroom projects.
 Since then, the competition has opened up to other schools and have had participants from Pasadena City College’s Design Tech Program, Cal State Long Beach, and Mt.
 San Antonio College and each year there are 5 winner teams from Chinese universities will join formulae US.

-Mattel Hot Wheels and Axial Racing have competed in the “Pro” category with a team from Honda participating in 2016.
+Mattel Hot Wheels and Axial Racing have competed in the “Pro” category with a team from Honda participating in 2016 and 2017.